-If your credit falls below the average in your state, which ranges from 667 to 733, or you simply want a FICO score boost, you can improve it by:
+If your credit falls below the average in your state or you simply want a FICO Score boost, you can improve it by:

 With an increased credit score, you may have access to more favorable loan and credit card terms, including lower interest rates, longer payment terms, reduced down payment requirements and higher credit limits.